hadarhayat/explainable-autonomous-driving/README.md

 ├── scripts/ # All the scripts use for the pipeline, setup, collection, curation , formatting, utility scripts, evaluations scrips...\
 ├── README.md # This file

+There are some addtional files for this project, not included in this repo due to their storage requirements.
+Such as the generated .gguf file, the images stored for manual debugging,  the unsloth checkpoint and so on.